-- be 18 years of age or older prior to departure date - take 8 credits or more during the spring semester prior to London fall semester - be an American citizen - have at least a 2.5 grade point average

-- submit a complete application with \$100 nonrefundable deposit - have a group interview with one or both of the coordinators - have completed EN50A and EN52 or EN101 - attain acceptable number of points from the newlyintroduced "point system" - meet money due dates (application fee, May costs, August costs, FCC tuition) - have two recommendations (one work-related; one academic-related)
+- be 18 years of age or older prior to departure date • take 8 credits or more during the fall semester prior - to London spring semester - be an American citizen - · have at least a 2.5 grade point average (no academic probation) - have the technology skills needed to complete online homework - submit a complete application with \$100 nonrefundable deposit - · have an interview with the coordinator - have completed EN50A and EN52 or EN101 - meet money due dates (application fee, London costs, FCC tuition) - have two recommendations (one work-related; one academic-related)

-Several informational meetings are held throughout the semester for interested students, family, and friends.
+Several informational meetings are held throughout the fall semester for interested students, family, and friends.
 The London experience is NOT limited to just FCC students-other qualified students may attend.
 For more information about London Work Study Abroad, contact Peg Mauzy (pmauzy@frederick.edu), 301.846.2616.